nortikin/sverchok/docs/nodes/viz/dupli_instances_mk5.rst

 Limitations
 -----------

-It's worth mentioning that because the faces duplication relies on the area of the triangle to determine the scale, that the scale is a scalar, and therefor uniform (x,y,z are scaled equally).
+It's worth mentioning that because the faces duplication relies on the area of the triangle to determine the scale, that the scale is a scalar, and therefore uniform (x,y,z are scaled equally).